Disha Ravi’s arrest: ‘False to say there were lapses in procedure,’ says Delhi Police chief

 The police has written to Zoom app to seek information on who all attended a call organised by alleged ‘pro-Khalistan’ organisation Poetic Justice Foundation.

-Delhi Police Commissioner Alok Kumar Verma on Tuesday denied that there were any lapses in the arrest of 22-year-old climate activist Disha Ravi, reported ANI.
+Delhi Police Commissioner SN Shrivastava on Tuesday denied that there were any lapses in the arrest of 22-year-old climate activist Disha Ravi, reported ANI.

 “As far as Disha’s arrest is concerned, it was done as per the procedures,” he said, while speaking to reporters.
 “Law does not differentiate between a 22-year-old and a 50-year-old.
 She was produced before a court which sent her to five-day police custody.
 It is false when people say that there were lapses in the arrest.”